Ford Focus Active Review 2025: Price, specs & boot space

 "If you think the Ford Focus Active looks nearly identical to a normal Focus on the outside then you’ll not be surprised to learn that it’s pretty blooming similar on the inside, too. "

 How do you tell the difference?
-Well, Ford Focus Active models get flashes of blue on their seats and you’ll spot a couple of new drive modes on the drive selector between the front seats and, well, that’s it.
+Well, Ford Focus Active models get flashes of blue on their seats, a light 'Crema' headliner and, well, that's about it.
+Before, you could change the driving modes from a switch between the front seats, but that's since been relocated to the dashboard.
 Does it matter?
 No, is the short answer.
-There’s so little wrong with the Focus’ interior Ford would be mad to change it.
+There’s so little wrong with the Focus’s interior.

-And this underlying ease of use follows through to the way the dashboard is laid out.
-Yes, you get the customary large infotainment screen, but you also get big knobs and buttons for the radio and ventilation system, so there’s no need to pull your hair out hunting through on-screen menus just turn up the heater.
+And this underlying ease of use follows through to the dashboard layout.
+Yes, you get the customary large infotainment screen, but you also get a knob for the radio volume.
+There's also a tiny cluster of smaller buttons below the air vents, but Ford's put everything else in the new touchscreen.

-If you’re looking to swap your old Focus (it went off sale in 2018) for a new model, then you’re going to notice a big hike in interior quality.
+If you’re looking to swap your old Focus for a new model, you'll notice a big hike in interior quality.
 Where plastics were hard and brittle in the old model, they’re now soft and squidgy.

 That’s particularly true when you compare it to the new Volkswagen Golf’s cabin design which, in comparison, looks and feels like a case study on how to make a cabin classy.

-To that list, Active models add their unique flashes-of-blue seat upholstery and all the windows behind your seat are tinted to keep the cabin cool in the blazing heat.
+The Active X model also adds unique flashes-of-blue seat upholstery and all the windows behind your seat are tinted to keep the cabin cool in the blazing heat.

 The way the big infotainment screen sits proud of the dash makes it look like a bit of an afterthought but there’s no denying it limits the time you need to take your eyes off the road when you're using it.

-The wide range of adjustment upfront makes getting comfortable behind the wheel a piece of cake and Ford Focus Active models get lumbar support as standard for the driver’s seat.
+The wide range of adjustment upfront makes getting comfortable behind the wheel a piece of cake and the Ford Focus Active gets lumbar support as standard for the driver’s seat.

 The back seat does without the extras – it doesn’t even get its own air vent – but it’s still fundamentally comfy.
 Even if you're six-foot, another six-footer can sit behind you without feeling crushed, though they’d have even more room in a Skoda Octavia.
 That said, three adults will fit in the back of the Ford and there’s plenty of room for everyone’s feet despite the hump in the floor.

 Any other notes?
-Well, it’s a shame the back seats only split 60/40 – not 40/20/40 like in a Volkswagen Golf – but it’s good to see Ford’s hidden space-saver spare wheel under the floor, so you won’t be left stranded by a puncture.
+Well, it’s a shame the back seats only split 60/40 – not 40/20/40 like in a Volkswagen Golf.
 Oh, and Active cars come fitted as standard with roof rails, so you can easily fit roof racks and the like.

-Due to the rugged body cladding the Ford Focus Active has larger dimensions than the regular Focus model at 4397mm long, 1844mm wide (excluding mirrors) and 1483mm tall.
+Due to the rugged body cladding the Ford Focus Active has larger dimensions than the regular Focus model at 4378mm long, 1848mm wide (excluding mirrors) and 1502mm tall.

 Handling and ride quality: What is the Ford Focus Active like to drive?